Kevin Hassett: American Enterprise Institute

-Hassett joined AEI as a resident scholar in 1997.
-He worked on tax policy, fiscal policy, energy issues, and investing in the stock market.
+Hassett joined the American Enterprise Institute (AEI) as a resident scholar in 1997.
+He worked on tax policy, fiscal policy, energy issues, and stock market structure.
 He collaborated with R. Glenn Hubbard on work on the budget surplus, income inequality, and tax reform.
 Hassett published papers and articles on capital taxation, the consistency of tax policy, returns on energy conservation investments, corporate taxation, telecommunications competition, the effects of taxation on wages, dividend taxation, and carbon taxes.

 In 2003, Hassett was named director of economic policy studies at AEI.
-Hassett wrote columns in newspapers like The New York Times, The Washington Post, and The Wall Street Journal.
-He writes a monthly column for National Review and, since 2005, a weekly column for Bloomberg.
+Hassett was a regular contributor and columnist in newspapers like The New York Times, The Washington Post, and The Wall Street Journal.
+He wrote a monthly column for National Review and a weekly column for Bloomberg.

 In 2007, Hassett argued that the United States was on the wrong side of the Laffer curve in terms of corporate tax rates.
 Some commentators characterized a graph that he used to support his argument as deceptive.